jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 curl -X POST localhost:{server-port}/actuator/bus-refresh
 ```

-the selected service will publish a refresh event in the chosen message broker and it will broadcast it across all the connected services.
+the selected service will publish a refresh event in the chosen message broker and will broadcast it across all the connected services.

 The broker message configuration can be shared by creating a `application.yml` or `application.properties` to the root of your configuration repo and adding the connection properties to it.